Poor Wigan fall to defeat by Leeds

 Martin broke through and fed Myler to score their second try and put them in total control.

-The hosts finally got down to the Leeds line a couple of times towards the end but a handling errors let them down before Bibby was rightly adjudged to have been held up over the line.
+The hosts finally got down to the Leeds line a couple of times towards the end but handling errors let them down before Bibby was rightly adjudged to have been held up over the line.

 Victory for Leeds was their first at the DW Stadium for eight years.